Weezer: The "Blue Album" (1994)

+Pinkerton (1994–1997)

 In 1994, Weezer took a break from touring for the Christmas holidays.
 Cuomo traveled to his home state of Connecticut and began recording demos for Weezer's next album.
 His original concept was a space-themed rock opera, Songs from the Black Hole, that would express his mixed feelings about success.
 Cuomo conceived the story as a metaphor for his conflicted feelings about touring in a successful rock band.
 Weezer developed the concept through intermittent recording sessions through 1995.
 At the end of the year, Cuomo enrolled at Harvard University, where his songwriting became "darker, more visceral and exposed, less playful", and he abandoned Songs from the Black Hole.
 While attending Harvard, Cuomo experienced loneliness and frustration while also undergoing an extensive surgery for his left leg.
 These experiences influenced his songwriting for the next record.
 The other members of Weezer decided to embark on their own side projects during this time.
-Sharp started The Rentals, who released their debut album, Return of the Rentals, in October 1995, also featuring Wilson on drums.
+Sharp started the Rentals, who released their debut album, Return of the Rentals, in October 1995, also featuring Wilson on drums.

 Weezer's second album, Pinkerton, was released on September 24, 1996.
-Pinkerton is named after the character BF Pinkerton from Madama Butterfly, who marries and then abandons a Japanese woman named Butterfly.
+Pinkerton is named after the character BF Pinkerton from Madama Butterfly, who marries and abandons a Japanese woman named Butterfly.
 Calling him an "asshole American sailor similar to a touring rock star", Cuomo felt the character was "the perfect symbol for the part of myself that I am trying to come to terms with on this album".
-It produced three singles: "El Scorcho", "The Good Life", and "Pink Triangle".
+Three singles were released: "El Scorcho", "The Good Life", and "Pink Triangle".

-With a darker, more abrasive sound, Pinkerton sold poorly compared to the Blue Album and received mixed reviews; it was voted "one of the worst albums of 1996" in a Rolling Stone reader poll.
-However, the album eventually gained a cult following and came to be considered among Weezer's best work; in 2002, Rolling Stone readers voted Pinkerton the 16th greatest album of all time.
-In 2004, Rolling Stone gave the album a new review, awarding it five out of five stars and adding it to the "Rolling Stone Hall of Fame".
+With a darker, more abrasive sound, Pinkerton sold poorly compared to the Blue Album and received mixed reviews; it was voted one of the worst albums of 1996 in a Rolling Stone reader poll. it eventually gained a cult following and came to be considered among Weezer's best work; in 2002, Rolling Stone readers voted Pinkerton the 16th-greatest album of all time.
+In 2004, Rolling Stone gave the album a new review, awarding it five out of five and adding it to the "Rolling Stone Hall of Fame".
 Pinkerton was certified platinum in 2016.
 It is credited for influencing a number of emo bands in the 2000s.

 In July 1997, the sisters Mykel, Carli, and Trysta Allan died in a car accident while driving home from a Weezer show in Denver, Colorado.
 Mykel and Carli ran Weezer's fan club and helped manage publicity for several other Los Angeles bands, and had inspired the "Sweater Song" B-side "Mykel and Carli".
 Weezer canceled a show to attend their funeral.
 In August, Weezer and other bands held a benefit concert for the family in Los Angeles.
 A compilation album, Hear You Me!
 A Tribute to Mykel and Carli, was dedicated to their memory.
 The album included "Mykel and Carli", as well as songs by Ozma, That Dog, and Kara's Flowers.
 In 2001, Jimmy Eat World released "Hear You Me", dedicated to Mykel and Carli.